nathanieleh/cse15l-lab-reports/report 5/Lab-Report-5.md

 Also provided in the first screenshot.

-**A description o what to edit to fix the bug**
+**A description of what to edit to fix the bug**

 Rather than having `result` equal the string in the original array and modifying it in-place, have it equal an empty string.
 This would allow one to iterate through the original string backwards and add to the new `result`.
+This new approach would be much simpler to implement compared to what was trying to be done earlier.

 # Reflection

+I think what I found to be the most exciting part of the second half of the quarter was when we were able to run our own grading server.
+Being able to replicate a system that I have been dealing with my entire first year at UCSD was pretty exciting since it allowed for me to think about the technology I have been working with in the perspective of a programmer.
+It helped me realize just how much goes into these programs that we deal with every day and all of the potential possibilities that a programmer can be involved with in their career.